 1. Definitions.
 Unless otherwise defined herein, all capitalized terms used herein shall have the respective meanings assigned to such terms in the Interconnect Agreement.

 2. Guaranty.
-Guarantor hereby irrevocably and unconditionally guarantees to HPL the timely payment by BVP of any and all monies, up to a maximum of $300,000, due to HPL under Section 3 of the Interconnect Agreement for the design, installation, procurement and construction of the HPL Facilities (all obligations so guaranteed, the “Guaranteed Obligations”) in accordance with the terms of the Interconnect Agreement.
-In the event of a default in payment of any Guaranteed Obligations by BVP, Guarantor shall promptly pay or cause to be paid such Guaranteed Obligations upon receipt of written notice of such default and demand for payment from HPL.
+Guarantor hereby irrevocably and unconditionally guarantees to HPL the timely payment by BVE of any and all monies, up to a maximum of $300,000, due to HPL under Section 3 of the Interconnect Agreement for the design, installation, procurement and construction of the HPL Facilities (all obligations so guaranteed, the “Guaranteed Obligations”) in accordance with the terms of the Interconnect Agreement.
+In the event of a default in payment of any Guaranteed Obligations by BVE, Guarantor shall promptly pay or cause to be paid such Guaranteed Obligations upon receipt of written notice of such default and demand for payment from HPL.
 Guarantor further agrees to pay all reasonable out-of-pocket expenses (including, without limitation, reasonable expenses for legal services) actually paid or incurred by HPL in endeavoring to collect the Guaranteed Obligations and in enforcing this Guaranty.
-The liability of Guarantor hereunder shall not be reduced or discharged by any alteration in the relationship between BVP and HPL which has been consented to by BVP in writing (with or without knowledge or consent of Guarantor), or by any forbearance or indulgence by HPL towards BVP or Guarantor, whether as to payment, time, performance or otherwise.
+The liability of Guarantor hereunder shall not be reduced or discharged by any alteration in the relationship between BVE and HPL which has been consented to by BVE in writing (with or without knowledge or consent of Guarantor), or by any forbearance or indulgence by HPL towards BVE or Guarantor, whether as to payment, time, performance or otherwise.

 3. Representations And Warranties.
 Guarantor represents and warrants